11am-12:15pm Concurrent Sessions

 Justhy Deva Prasad, Claritysquare Technology GmbH

-The right data strategy - and the right people on-board - is essential to today’s data driven business environment.
-Learn how to harness the power of data, through developing - and retaining - talented professionals who create value, strategize, and increase revenue.
+The right data strategy - and the right people on board - are essential to today’s data-driven business environment.
+Learn how to harness the power of data through developing - and retaining - talented professionals who create value, strategize, and increase revenue.

 1:45pm-3pm Concurrent Sessions

 Managing the Complexity of Mobile Devices and Authentication